 Well thus far the washing, clothing, and beautifying.
 What of the eating?
-Ezekiel had mentioned something about "fine flour and honey and oil," extravagant and rich foods to be sure.
-Whoever's catering this wedding feast is getting paid an arm and a leg for it.
-Continue on in the service and you'll get your meal.
-Jesus sets the altar with fine linens and costly vessels and you approach in the pure white dress of Baptism with which he clothed you.
-And then Jesus sets out the richest food of all rich foods: his own body and blood, given and shed for you for the forgiveness of sins.
+Ezekiel had mentioned "fine flour and honey and oil," extravagant and rich foods to be sure.
+Continue on in the service and you'll get the meal.
+Jesus sets the altar with fine linens and costly vessels, and you approach in the pure white dress of Baptism with which He clothed you.
+And then Jesus sets out the richest food of all rich foods: His own body and blood, given and shed for you for the forgiveness of sins.
 For good reason it's called communion, which means "oneness together."
-At the altar Christ and his Church become one flesh, a mystery that you experienced in lesser degree when God joined you together as husband and wife.
-Having received the love of your husband, you as the bride walk out the doors of the church building and have love to give to your neighbors, starting with your closest neighbor: your husband or wife.
-And so you see why marriage ceremonies were traditionally part of the Sunday Divine Service: because that's where we see the reality of the marriage of Christ to his Church today.
+At the altar Christ and His Church become one flesh, a mystery that you experienced in lesser degree when God joined you together as husband and wife.
+Having received the love of your Husband, you as the bride walk out the doors of the church building and have love to give to your neighbors, starting with your closest neighbor: your husband or wife.
+And so you see why marriage ceremonies were traditionally part of the Sunday Divine Service: because that's where we see the reality of the marriage of Christ to His Church today.

-Talk: How does Jesus wash his Church?
-By what means does he speak to his Church?
-With what does he feed his Church?
+Talk: How does Jesus wash His Church?
+By what means does He speak to His Church?
+With what does He feed His Church?
 What is the significance of the Divine Service for your earthly marriage?

 Pray: How lovely is Your dwelling place, O Lord of hosts!
-Our soul longs, ves, faints for the courts of the Lord; our heart and flesh sing for joy to the living God (Ps.
+Our soul longs, yes, faints for the courts of the Lord; our heart and flesh sing for joy to the living God (Ps.
 84:1-2).
 We were dirty and You washed us.
 We were naked and You clothed us.
 We were starving for righteousness and You have satisfied us (Mt.
 5:6).
 Receive our praise for showing us such love.
 Receive also our prayers.
 Bring to our remembrance the mighty works of salvation that You work for us in Your Divine Service.
-Let us never despise Your Word, but aid us by Your Spirit to hold it sacred and gladly hear and learn it.
+Let us never despise Your Word, but aid us by Your

+Spirit to hold it sacred and gladly hear and learn it.
 We know the devilish birds that swoop upon us to steal Your Word away.
 We know how shallow our rocky hearts can be and how scorching are the trials and temptations that beat upon us.
 We know the thorns of this age that compete with Your Word: worries and riches and desires for other things.
 And we beg You: Lord, have mercy.
 Make our hearts good soil to receive Your Word and cling to it and bear fruit with perseverance (Lk.
 8:4-15).
 Keep us faithful to Your Son.
 He is our Bridegroom; give us contentment in Him and let us never seek another.
-By Your love enliven our love - love for each other within our marriage, love for all our neighbors in the various stations you have given us in life.
+By Your love enliven our love: love for each other within our marriage, love for all our neighbors in the various stations You have given us in life.
 Grant us grace to live as Your baptized children in righteousness and purity.
 Sanctify us in thought, word, and deed, that even in this life we would begin to appear as the holy bride of Christ, until at last You make us forever pure and holy in Your everlasting courts.
 Amen.

 Do: Go to church together on Sunday.
-As you go through the service consider what Jesus is doing as husband and what you're doing as his bride, the Church.
+As you go through the service, consider what Jesus is doing as Husband and what you're doing as His bride, the Church.